What is eczema?

 Make your own scented tissues: This works for most boxes of tissues but works best on the rectangular and square boxes best.
 Carefully open the cardboard sides of a tissue box.
 Add 3 drops of essential oil to each cardboard flap of the tissue box.
 Close the flaps and tape shut.
 This will infuse all the tissues with the scent (and therapeutic benefits) of the essential oil.
 Great when you have a cold or a runny nose.

 Thanks for reading our blog, we hope you found it helpful.
-Please follow us on all our social media sites, the links are below.
+Please follow us on all our social media sites.